geographiclib/geographiclib-doc/source/doc/triaxial.rst

 Coordinate system conversions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Conversions between thes coordinate on the surface of the ellipsoid are algebraic exercises.
+Conversions between these coordinate on the surface of the ellipsoid are algebraic exercises.
 For example, the conversion from cartesian to geodetic coordinates proceeds as follows